MSc in Engineering Mathematics

 New Engineering wing

-The new wing is a £14 million plus investment to support teaching and learning to equip the whole Faculty of Engineering well into the 21st Century.
+The new wing is part of a recent £22 million plus investment to support teaching and learning and equip the whole Faculty of Engineering well into the 21st Century.

 Studying Engineering Mathematics at MSc level will give you fantastic career opportunities.
 Our graduates are highly sought after by major UK and international employers.
 See below for a varied examples of where our Engineering Mathematics graduates have gone on to work: